 At Classic Homes of Maryland, we can help you save on costs by managing your site improvement for you.
 Classic makes it easy by managing the process, providing you with a carefully selected list of subcontractors, and managing them every step of the way.

 Impact fees are another large unseen cost to buying a new home.
-In some areas, such as Montgomery County, Maryland, impact fees can run as much as $58,000.
+In some areas, such as Montgomery County, Maryland, impact fees can run over $60,000.
 In new home communities, this cost (and the profit margin) are already factored into the price of new homes.
 By building your new on your existing home site, you may be able to avoid impact fees and the builder mark up for pre-paying these fees.

 Many builders offer semi-custom homes, where you can ‘customize’ from pre-selected options.
 With Classic Homes your choices are limitless.
 We have an extensive library of floor plans to start from, which is just the beginning of our customization and design process.
 Once you’ve chosen your model, your imagination and budget are the only limits to how that floor plan can be modified to suit your needs.
 Every home that Classic builds is unique.

-If the plans in our portfolio don’t quite fit your needs, our design process will start with an appointment with our architect to discuss your specific needs and draft and create your unique home.
+If the plans in our portfolio don’t quite fit your needs, our design process will start with an appointment with our architect to discuss your specific needs, in order to draft and create your unique home.

 Many of our customers have found that there is little difference in the end price of their custom home and the final cost of a modular home.
 They have found that there is a vast difference between getting their specific home built to their special desires, versus settling on a production line modular home.
 While modular home builders may offer some level of customization, the factory prepared pre-built nature, and the requirement of fitting the modules of a home to D.O.T transport standards are very limiting.
 In addition, lenders will often have more financing options available for a custom-built home than for a modular one.